 In order to see the tubes glow you will need to connect an Arduino, microcontroller, Raspberry Pi etc to the Tube1 and Tube2 inputs on the PCB.
-A very simple test is to connect these to two Arduino pins and use digitalWrite to set them high.
+A very simple test is to connect these to two Arduino pins, connect the ground pin to the ground on the Arduino and use digitalWrite to set them high.
 This will set both Tube1 and Tube2 to 5v, and the tubes will light up to their maximum height…

 “Wait, I did that but the tube is only half lit!”

 This is what you will most likely see.
 These tubes are Russian new old stock (NOS).
 That means they have been sitting in a box, for decades, unused.
 Worry not.
 Your tubes simply need to be “burnt in”.
 By driving the tubes at a maximum for about 30-60mins you will see over time the top of the orange glow creep up towards the top of the tube.
 Some will move faster than others, but they will get there, you might even need to leave it for a few hours.
 Once they have reached the top you will no longer need to burn them in and now whenever you use them they will reach their full height.